zanedr/front-end-submissions-public/1701/mod-4/byob/zane-russell-byob.md

 * We should have fallbacks for using the config'ed .env file [here](https://github.com/zanedr/build-your-own-backend/blob/master/server.js#L23-L26) for development purposes.
 If not, we should at least change the error message that's coming through since none of your environments are currently reading a .env file.

 * You don't need [this](https://github.com/zanedr/build-your-own-backend/blob/master/server.js#L56-L75) authentication endpoint.
 You could have just did a `jwt.sign()` and logged the value the first time around then taken this completely out of the server.

-* Would be useful to send back exactly what [artist](https://github.com/zanedr/build-your-own-backend/blob/master/server.js#L117) they typed in here.
-Would give them an indicator if they just had a typo or if that artist doesn't actually exist in the dataset.

 ## Project is worth 150 points